 Gift of Miss Sarah H. Van Nest

 engraved: in a cartouche on the front: "Presented/ to/ Abraham Van Nest Esq./ by/ THE GREENWICH SAVINGS BANK/ as a/ Token of the high esteem/ entertained for his character/ and valuable services/ as their/ President./ Jan.
 1851." in script stamped: on the base: "BALL, TOMPKINS & BLACK" in a banner with eagles in circles at each end over, "SUCCESSORS TO" in a rectangle over "MARQUAND & CO" in a banner over "NEW-YORK" in a rectangle over "WF" in a rectangle

-This pitcher was originally presented a part of a pair by the employees of the Greenwich Savings Bank to their president, Abraham Van Nest (1777-1864) as a token of esteem.
-Nevertheless, in 1934, George Van Nest Baldwin, Jr., one of Abraham Van Nest's great-grandson's, presented this one to the N-YHS.
-The other pitcher was donated to the N-YHS seven years later by Sarah H. Van Nest, a great-grandaughter.
+This pitcher was originally presented as part of a pair by the employees of the Greenwich Savings Bank to their president, Abraham Van Nest (1777-1864) as a token of esteem.
+In 1941, Sarah H. Van Nest, a great-grandaughter, presented this one to the N-YHS.
+George Van Nest Baldwin, Jr., one of Abraham Van Nest's great-grandson's, presented the companion piece to the N-YHS seven years earlier.

 Due to ongoing research, information about this object is subject to change.